Understanding Vulnerability, Asset and Risk Meter Scoring

 Component 2: Asset Scoring

-When Cisco Vulnerability Management derives the score for an asset, we look at the highest scored vulnerability present on the asset.
-Cisco Vulnerability Management uses a methodology that an asset is as at risk as its highest vulnerability.
-This is an important concept to understand because the asset score is NOT an average based on all the vulnerabilities that are present.
+When Cisco Vulnerability Management calculates the score for an asset, it looks at the highest scored vulnerability present on the asset.
+Cisco Vulnerability Management considers an asset to be as at risk as its highest vulnerability.
+This is an important concept to understand because the asset score is not an average based on all the vulnerabilities that are present.
 As you remediate vulnerabilities on an asset, if you remediate vulnerabilities that are not the highest scored vulnerabilities, the asset score will not change.

 Assets get a score from 0-1000 and are broken out into thirds rounded to the nearest 10: